Ananias of Damascus: Biblical status by modern scholars

-According to Catholic tradition, Ananias was martyred in Eleutheropolis.
+Ananias is mentioned in late records as having been martyred in Damascus.
 A tomb is located below the Zoravor Church in Yerevan, Armenia.

+Veneration

-Roman Martyrology
+Roman Catholicism

 In the 2004 edition of Roman Martyrology, Ananias is listed under 25 January as a saint commemorated on the same day as the Feast of the Conversion of St Paul.

+Eastern Orthodoxy

+The Eastern Orthodox Church commemorates Ananias on October 1.

+Oriental Orthodoxy

+The Coptic Orthodox Church commemorates Ananias on Paoni 27.